-An efficient way to prioritize work efforts is through the creation Fire Management Units (FMUs).
+An efficient method of prioritizing work efforts is to create Fire Management Units (FMUs).
 FMUs should be created prior to planning or initiating fuels management projects and other mitigation.
 There are unique vegetation and/or mitigation management activities recommended for each unit.
 Units may be functional or geographic.
 The local land management and fire management agencies (ideally with the input of the citizen's advisory council) must determine priority actions.
-The following FMUs have been identified for the study area, and a situational analysis and recommendations are provided for each.
-FMUs are not ranked by priority, but priority recommendations have been provided for specific tactical mitigation actions, where appropriate, within FMUs.
+The following FMUs have been identified for the study area; a situational analysis and recommendations are provided for each.
+FMUs are NOT ranked by priority, however priority recommendations have been provided for specific tactical mitigation actions, where appropriate, within FMUs.